 I’m a commercial driver, and I was in a car accident while on the clock.
 How does that affect my compensation options?

 If you are a commercial driver, a car accident is a workplace accident.
 Depending on the details of your case, you could be eligible to receive workers’ compensation benefits and to pursue a personal injury claim against the at-fault driver.
 These are known as third-party liability claims.
 Our car accident attorneys can help you with both aspects of your case.

 Free Consultations Available – Contact Us Today

-At Curiel & Runion, our services include a free case evaluation because we value you and your time.
+At Curiel & Runion, our services include a free case evaluation by our personal injury attorneys because we value you and your time.
 In our evaluation, we are straightforward and honest so that you can proceed with as much information as possible.
 To get started, contact us online or call 602-838-6378.
 We have offices in Phoenix and Tucson, Arizona, as well as an office in Albuquerque, New Mexico.